 Rather than rehashing my methods in every post, here is a breakdown of my methods for brewing coffee.
-When I’m reviewing a coffee, I try as many of them as I can to see what works, and what doesn’t!
+This is what I’m using in a coffee review unless I specify otherwise!

 Most of the time I use a notNeutral Gino, which is a variant of the Kalita Wave (flat bottom, three-hole design).
 I always use a 1:16 ratio, which is 28g of coffee and 450g of water.
 Most coffees finish in around 3:30 give or take a handful of seconds.
 I bloom for about 30 seconds.
 I use white Kalita 185 filters in the Gino and I always brew with Third Wave Water (one capsule in a gallon of distilled water) for the most consistent water possible, too.
 I use a Handground grinder set to 3 for my Gino brews.

 Pretty simple setup… I have a trusty old Gaggia Espresso that I’ve been using for over ten years now.
 Grinder is a Rancilio Rocky doserless model that only gets used for espresso and works great.
 I use a 20g Decent Espresso precision basket and Decent Espresso’s 58.5mm precision tamper that is also calibrated to 25lbs of tamp pressure.
 In reviews I’ll give exact specs, but I usually start with 20.0g of coffee and aim for around a 35-ish gram espresso shot in about 27-30 seconds, then I tweak it from there depending on how it tastes.